AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/xdm_registry_architectural_overview/xdm_registry_architectural_overview.md

 # XDM Registry Technical Overview

 ## 1. Overview
-This document gives a technical overview for using the XDM Registry with Adobe Cloud Platform outlining why and what XDM is and how it is used in common workflows through the API.
+This document provides a technical overview for using the XDM Registry in Adobe Cloud Platform outlining why and what Experience Data Model (XDM) is and how it is used in common workflows through the API.

 ## 1.1.
 Audience
-This document is written for users who need to understand the Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
+This document is written for users who need to understand the Adobe Cloud Platform and want to integrate the platform with customer-owned or third party systems.
 Users include data engineers, data architects, data scientists, and app developers within Adobe I/O who will need to perform Adobe Cloud Platform API calls.

 ### 1.2.
 Version Information
 Version: Beta